Temps and termites are on the rise. Schedule your free inspection today.

 Bubonic plague and fleas: what you need to know

 History class has given rats a bad reputation for being responsible for spreading “The Black Death,” when in reality, the fleas carried by the rats are the primary culprit.
 The rodents are at just as much of a risk as we are.
-The warm climate of the Southwest United States creates an environment in which the Yersinia pestis bacteria can thrive, especially on the backs of the prevalent rodent population of the area.
+The warm climate of the Southwest United States creates an environment in which the Yersinia pestis bacteria can thrive, especially on the backs of the prevalent wild rodent population of the area.
 Thus, this area of the United States must take caution.

 What is the bubonic plague?